-We can personally relate to this, given the market run in 2020-2021.
-And having a well developed FOMO (fear of missing out), we were all keen to get more into this action during the height of the market disruption.
-After some experimentation, two of us (Jess and James) reopened trading accounts with discount brokers and newer fintech trading offerings.
-For customers like us, there is a wide—at times, overwhelming—range of players to consider, from established brokerages to the emerging entrants.
+I can personally relate to this, given the market run in 2020-2021.
+And having a well developed FOMO (fear of missing out), I was keen to get more into this action during the height of the market disruption.
+After some experimentation, I reopened trading accounts with discount brokers and newer fintech trading offerings.
+For customers like me, there is a wide—at times, overwhelming—range of players to consider, from established brokerages to the emerging entrants.

 Leaders across the world are finding ways to capitalize on this rise of the retail investor by moving to increasingly sophisticated trading tools and simplified experiences.
 They are creating more accessible, straightforward and, in some cases, free financial products and services.

 In 2022, the rise of the retail investor will only continue.
 How should banks respond?
 Embrace the opportunity to deliver an incredible experience by implementing the five key themes established by the global leaders.

 Given the competitive landscape and new entrants to direct investing, marketing’s role is more important than ever.
 This is a key moment to thrive, but it requires an understanding of the needs of the next generation of retail investors.
 As stated in Banking with personality: Advice for CMOs from Thrivers, customers are fundamentally changed as a result of the pandemic and now is the time to reacquaint yourself with them and their needs.
 For the direct investing experience, in particular, this means meeting their desires for better market access, insight, digital tools and financial returns, while helping them navigate the ongoing global events that impact the markets.